Last Updated On:

 When you know which sites link to your competitors, you can improve your link building strategy.
 You can use these insights to spot backlink opportunities that you might be missing.

 Treat all the authoritative sites that link to your competitors (but don’t link to you) as your next link building targets.
+These websites should be added to the outreach part of your content marketing strategy.

 Also analyze the type of content that has helped your competitors to be mentioned on a site.
 It could be a roundup post, guest post, blog comments, listicle, or media coverage.